runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 We see the future as one that is schema and spec driven.
 Specs describe API endpoints and explain how they operate on the resources your schemas describe.
-This information then feeds into tooling to automatically produce your API mocks for tests, eliminates Models, provides strong end-to-end typeing guarantees, and allows lint and runtime verification of query validity.
+This information then feeds into tooling to automatically produce your API mocks for tests, eliminates Models, provides strong end-to-end typing guarantees, and allows lint and runtime verification of query validity.

 All this to say, we think builders will end up a typechecked, typed response thing that for most apps looks a bit like this for the example we've been using.